Carnacki: "The Haunted Jarvee"

 During this week of calm, however, Carnacki is left to experiment with his repellent vibrations, until finally, he is given the distinct impression that his experiments are producing results, and he finally convinces Captain Thompson to allow him to set up his machine to emit the vibrations at full power, without stopping, starting at sunset.

 Afraid for their lives, Carnacki orders the crew to stay below decks, padlocking the doors and making the first and eighth signs of the Saaamaaa Ritual, connected with triple lines crossed at every seventh inch.
 The Captain and the three mates demand to accompany him during the night, and Carnacki reluctantly agrees.

 He draws a pentacle with chalk around the machine emitting the vibrations, and around the Captain and his mates.
 He then erects the Electric Pentacle and turns the vibration machine on.

 Soon after, he and the Captain witness the mysterious shadows racing towards the ship.

 Strange, purple lightning is then witnessed, but it is not accompanied by thunder.
 Soon after, the ship undergoes a series of strange "shudderings" before it starts to tip onto its side, sending the Electric Pentacle sliding, and forcing Carnacki, Captain Thompson and his three mates to hold on for dear life.
 Carnacki is forced to shut his machine off.

 Predictably, there is a booming of thunder, and a furious storm starts raging.
 Towards morning, the storm calms, and soon after, the Jarvee is running before a strong wind—but a leak has been sprung, and two days after, they are forced to abandon ship and take to the boats.

 The Jarvee sinks to the bottom of the ocean.

 After he finishes his tale, Dodgson, the narrator asks what caused the haunting.
 Carnacki then explains his theory of "focuses", saying that the Jarvee, for whatever reason, be it the particular mood a builder was in as he hammered a nail home, or the tree that makes up a certain board, was a focal point for "attractive vibrations".
 He summarises by saying that it is impossible for him to know fully why the Jarvee was being haunted, and he could only make suppositions.

 "The Find"

 Carnacki investigates a seemingly impossible book forgery.
 It is the only Carnacki story without any hint of the supernatural.

 Adaptations

 Television

+"The Whistling Room" was presented by Pepsi-Cola Playhouse in 1954 (Season 1, Episode 42), starring Alan Napier and directed by Alex Gruenberg.

 "The Horse of the Invisible" was adapted as an episode of the 1970s British TV series, The Rivals of Sherlock Holmes.